 The Basics: JPEG vs PNG

 JPEG and PNG are two of the most common image formats, but they have different strengths.
 JPEG is great for photos and complex images, while PNG is best for graphics and images that need transparency.
-Both formats are used for different reasons depending on the situation.
+Both formats are used for different purposes depending on the situation.

 Here are three key differences between them: